How to create an Android email signature

-Unfortunately, this is a common issue with using a signature in the Gmail app on Android, something that does not occur on the iOS version.
+Unfortunately, this is a common issue with using a signature in the Gmail app on Android, something that doesn’t occur on the iOS version.

 Using HTML in an Android email signature

-If you’re using the native Email app*, you CAN use HTML in your Android email signature, but it is a manual process:
+If you’re using the native Email app*, you can use HTML in your Android email signature, but it’s a manual process:

-Send an email with your signature to the account you have setup on your Android device.
+3. Send an email with your signature to the account you have set up on your Android device.

-Open the native Email app.
+6. Open the native email app.
 Press on the Menu button at the top right of the screen and choose Settings.

-Check that the Use signature setting is ticked and then press Signature.
+8. Check that the Use Signature Setting is ticked and then press Signature.

-Press and hold the screen until you see a popup box.
-Remember to remove any previous Android email signature text if you have not already done so.
+9. Press and hold the screen until you see a popup box.
+Remember to remove any previous Android email signature text if you haven’t already done so.

 *Be aware that some Android devices such as Samsung smartphones come with their own Email app, so the signature setup may vary.

 As you can see, this is hardly an ideal way to get a professional Android email signature.
 From a company perspective, mobile signatures are generally difficult to manage.
-However, the popularity of Android (it covers 80% of the global market share) makes signature management nigh on impossible.
+However, the popularity of Android (it covers 80% of the global market share) makes signature management nearly impossible.

 With so many different Android devices out there, do you really think you’ll get everyone in your company to manually copy and paste an HTML template you’ve designed?
 How will you deal with the variety of mail apps?
-And how will you monitor what signatures are going on what emails?
-You’re basically going to have an unmanageable and unwinnable situation on your hands.
+And how will you check what signatures are going on in what emails?
+You'll be in a situation that you struggle to keep control of.